 Avoid contact with the eyes, nose, and inside of the mouth.
 If this does happen, rinse with water.

 Avoid using other medications on the areas you treat with Penlac unless your doctor tells you to.

 Do not use nail polish, artificial nails, or other cosmetic nail products on the nails treated with Penlac nail lacquer.

-Get emergency medical help if you have any of these signs of an allergic reaction to Penlac: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Penlac nail lacquer: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 unusual or severe itching, redness, burning, dryness, or irritation of treated skin; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.